 Link to full-screen video | 1.00

-When you have completed the entire program, you will write an 8-10-page, double-spaced integrative essay reflecting on what you have learned in your coursework and how this prepares you for ministry.
+When you near completion of the program, you will write an 8-10-page, double-spaced integrative essay reflecting on what you have learned in your coursework and how this prepares you for ministry.
 The specific questions to focus your reflection are:

 - How did I come to understand each of the five learning goals through the chosen projects and the program in general?